 Buy A Book!

-You can read much more about early nineties indie oddities in Tim’s book Higher Than The Sun, the story of Screamadelica by Primal Scream, Loveless by My Bloody Valentine, Bandwagonesque by Teenage Fanclub and Foxbase Alpha by Saint Etienne – and how long before Britpop, Creation Records took on the world and almost won.
+You can find much more about early nineties indie oddities in Higher Than The Sun, the story of Screamadelica by Primal Scream, Loveless by My Bloody Valentine, Bandwagonesque by Teenage Fanclub and Foxbase Alpha by Saint Etienne – and how long before Britpop, Creation Records took on the world and almost won.
 Higher Than The Sun is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 If you’re heading for Oxford Street, Notes Coffee will do just fine.